kilroyandy/API-Link-Builder/README.md

 # API-Link-Builder
-Mock up of Internal Spektrix tool to generate links to API resources
+Mock up of Internal Spektrix Support tool to generate links to API resources